Sermons

 21 May 2017

 When people find out that I am a Pastor I come across so many people who tell me that they aren’t Christian but they are spiritual people.
-Sometimes they even say they don’t believe in God but are spiritual.
-I think by spiritual they probably mean similar to what Paul encountered today when he visited… Read more
+Sometimes they even… Read more

 Jesus is the Way